jasonadkison/easy-qa/README.md

 # Easy Q&A
  * Demo: [http://wpdev.jasonadkison.com/](http://wpdev.jasonadkison.com/)

-Easily create a responsive Q&A section for your Wordpress site.
-Key features include a built-in rating system, email notifications, social media sharing, search, topic categories, and the ability for visitors to ask questions.
+Creates a simple Questions and Answers feature for your Wordpress site.
+Users can submit new questions and receive email notification when answered.
+Questions are organized into topics and the plugin includes different shortcodes to render the elements anywhere.

 ## Shortcodes
 Paste these shortcodes into any page.